mbuchthal/Create-a-Framework/README.md

 #Simple-Syrvup Documentation

-This small framework allows easier setting for GET and POST endpoints.
+This small framework allows for server creation with easier settings for GET and POST endpoints.

 ##Installation